yetianmed/subcortex/README.md

 ![alt test](images/leaddbs2.JPG)

 Above image shows the new atlas combined with [Lead-DBS](https://www.lead-dbs.org/) to evaluate the effects of deep brain stimulation (DBS) in an individual with obsessive-compulsive disorder.
 Brackground is a 100 micron brain scan.
 Delineations of caudate (green) and accumbens (yellow) in the new atlas are shown.
 The DBS electrode is positioned within the BNST.
-Image courtesy of Dr Philip Mosely (QIMR Bergohofer Medical Research Institute).
+Image courtesy of Dr Philip Mosely (QIMR Berghofer Medical Research Institute).

 ***